humahq/huma-sdk/docs/webhooks.md

    - In the event box put `Computed`
    - In the Authorization box put a made up secret code that you also put in your .env file as the value for the environment variable for `API_CALLBACK_AUTH`
    - Set `FLASK_APP` to your webhooks code.
 Something like `FLASK_APP=examples/webhooks:main` which points to the function `main` in the file `examples/webhooks.py`

+6. Trigger your webhook callback by [submitting a question](../examples/webhooks.py).

 ### Create a Webhook Client Using SDK